 OLD DOMINION FREIGHT LINE, INC.

-Subject to and in accordance with the provisions of ARTICLE 6 of the OLD DOMINION FREIGHT LINE, INC. PHANTOM STOCK PLAN (the Plan), the Participant hereby designates the following beneficiary(ies) entitled, upon the death of the Participant, to any amounts payable under ARTICLE 6 of the Plan following his death (the death benefit):
+Subject to and in accordance with the provisions of ARTICLE 6 of the OLD DOMINION FREIGHT LINE, INC. CHANGE OF CONTROL SEVERANCE PLAN FOR KEY EXECUTIVES (the Plan), the Participant hereby designates the following beneficiary(ies) entitled, upon the death of the Participant, to any termination compensation and other severance benefits payable under ARTICLE 6 of the Plan following his death (the death benefit):

 |(A)||Primary Beneficiary(ies): In equal shares to those of the following beneficiary(ies) who are living or in existence at the Participants death:|